Jerakin/pokemon5e.github.io/README.md

 Changes to predefined colors are made in `_config.yml` that will then get inserted into auto generated CSS files.
 Remember that to see changes in this file you need to restart the local server, press ctrl-c to stop and then `bundle exec jekyll serve` to start it again.

 #### Adding Resource
-Before you add a resource you need a banner, I have the "source" templates of the banners located within `/pokemon5e.github.io/_source/`.
-Save it out as a png in `/pokemon5e.github.io/img/`.
+Before you add a resource you need a banner, I have the "source" templates of the banners located on a [google drive](https://drive.google.com/drive/folders/1pOWc1iLteWlYeBO5FfBx4Ay-JkYGbKLi?usp=sharing).
+Save it out as a png in `/pokemon5e.github.io/img/**/`.

 You add it to the website by editing the file `/pokemon5e.github.io/_data/resources.json`, create a new list entry and insert image, description (don't forget the authors name!) and the url.